rafaelascanio/New-Log_Saas/README.md

 - The `metrics.json` file is stored in Vercel Blob.
 - The ingestion worker writes to the Blob with atomic writes and last-good fallback.
 - The UI reads from the Blob with ISR revalidation.

+## How it verifies

+The GitHub Actions CI workflow runs `pnpm install`, `pnpm typecheck`, `pnpm test`, and `pnpm build` to ensure dependencies install cleanly, the TypeScript project compiles, helper/adapter tests pass, and the application builds without errors.